Greatness can be captured in one word: lifestyle.

 Hormone replacement therapy (HRT) for women has been a topic of much debate in recent decades.
 This is due largely to the fact that the Women’s Health Initiative (WHI) study in 2002 was halted prematurely because of a reported increase in the instance of breast cancer in women participating in the hormone replacement arm of the study.
 Thereafter, thousands of women were taken off or stopped taking HRT unnecessarily, despite the fact that many studies have debunked the WHI conclusions.

-The media has been slow to report the more recent findings, which indicate that not only is HRT not an identifiable causative agent of breast cancer, but that when begun early, hormone therapy actually has a collective mortality risk reduction of 40%.
+The media has been slow to report the more recent findings, which indicate that not only is HRT not an identifiable causative agent of breast cancer but that when begun early, hormone therapy actually has a collective mortality risk reduction of 40%.

 HRT for women has indeed developed a bad reputation, but any fears surrounding the treatment are unfounded.
-Here, we examine the relationship among HRT and breast cancer, colon cancer, cardiovascular disease, osteoporosis, and brain health to dispel the myths once and for all.
+Here, we examine the relationship between HRT and breast cancer, colon cancer, cardiovascular disease, osteoporosis, and brain health to dispel the myths once and for all.
 Discover how this powerful treatment helps, rather than harms, postmenopausal women in tremendous ways below.

 One of the major flaws of the WHI was the confusion and fear it spread by projecting its results to all women receiving HRT.
 In the original study, more women who took estrogen plus progestin (E+P) developed breast cancer than those taking placebos.
 The results showed that 41 women in 10,000 taking E+P developed breast cancer compared to 33 in 10,000 on the placebo.